-Dogs feel itchy, sore, agitated, restless, hot, cold, stiff, and nauseated.
+Dogs experience itchiness, soreness, agitation, heat, cold, stiffness, and nausea.
 When these states occur, a body aches for change, a walk about, and a repositioning to a cooler, warmer or more comfortable place.
-But a body confined is not free to do any of those things.
+However, a body confined is not free to do any of those things.
 "Back Problems in Dogs" is a research report that found back problems in dogs are as common as they are in humans.
-(Hallgren, 2016) There is a strong correlation between injury, pain and problem behaviours.
-Since many people claim they crate their dog because of behaviour issues, it is tragic if the unwanted behaviour is due to pain.
+(Hallgren, 2016) There is a strong correlation between injury, pain and problematic behaviours.
+Since many people claim they crate their dogs because of behavioural issues, it is tragic if the unwanted behaviour is due to pain.